MateusMaiaDS/rjuliabugs/README.md

 ⚠️ **Loading the package**:
-When starting a R session for the first time, after loading the package `rjuliabugs` and before running any function, we recommend to run `?rjuliabugs::setup_juliaBUGS` to build all Julia setup in R and install any needed dependencies.
+When starting a R session for the first time, after loading the package `rjuliabugs` and before running any function, we recommend to run `rjuliabugs::setup_juliaBUGS()` to build all Julia setup in R and install any needed dependencies.
 We recommend this initially as it an be time-consuming.
 See `?rjuliabugs::setup_juliaBUGS` for more details.

 For further guidance, there articles in this page which summarize most